-PROPOSAL 2: APPROVAL OF THE AMENDED AND RESTATED 2013 EQUITY INCENTIVE PLAN
+PROPOSAL 2: APPROVAL OF AN AMENDMENT TO THE AMENDED AND RESTATED 2013 EQUITY INCENTIVE PLAN

-In April 2020, our Board approved an amendment and restatement of the Minerva Neurosciences, Inc. Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, subject to stockholder approval.
-We refer to the 2013 Plan, as amended and restated by the Board in April 2020, as the Restated 2013 Plan throughout this proxy statement.
+In July 2023, our Board approved an amendment to the Minerva Neurosciences, Inc. Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, subject to stockholder approval.
+We refer to the 2013 Plan, as amended by the Board in July 2023, as the Amended 2013 Plan throughout this proxy statement.
+References in this proposal to our Board of Directors include the Compensation Committee of the Board where applicable.

-The Restated 2013 Plan contains the following material changes from the 2013 Plan:
+The Amended 2013 Plan contains the following material changes from the 2013 Plan: